-Ownership

-Who owns the land?

-□ DELWP/Crown □ Council

-☐ Freehold title Other

-☐ Yes ☐ No n evidence of permission from the land owner?

-Proposal Type

-Building, new/moStreetscape upgraSporting facility up 15
+Owner ship 0 wns the land?
+DELWP/Crown Council Freehold title Other DO you have evidence of permission from the land owner?
+Yes No Other Propos sal Type 0 Open space (Inc. Parks and Paths and trails) new/upgrade/development Building, new/modification upgrade/extension Streetscape upgrade/development Sporting facility upgrade/development Other (please specify) Does th ne Proposal meet the standards/legislation/codes applicable to it?
+No No No If no, why?

-Proposal Summary Please outline the Capital Works that your community is proposing.

-Proposal Benefits Please provide details of responding to. the community benefits of the proposal and the commun nity need or needs it is

-he proposal benefits the widest possible community by members of traditionally disadvantaged groups (i.d.
-LD).
+roposal Summary lease outline the Capital Works that your community is proposing.
+Proposal Benefits Please provide details of the community benefits of the proposal and the community need or needs i esponding to. roposal Reach lease highlight how the proposal benefits the widest possible community and/or encourages par articularly by members of traditionally disadvantaged groups (i.e.: disability, women, child iren, ol dults, CALD).

-2